karol-preiskorn/3d-inventory-ui/src/assets/README.md

 # 3d inventory

-Project create 3d inventory.
+Project create **3d inventory**.
 A simple solution that allows you to build a spatial and database representation of all types of warehouses and server rooms.

 ## Technology stack